 Prepare the ingredients

-- Drain canned chickpeas.
+- Drain canned chickpeas and reserve the liquid.
 Peel the garlic cloves.
 Squeeze the lemon.
 Measure sunflower seeds.
-Measure water.
+Measure aquafaba.

 Blend until smooth